Spacing problems are frequently caused by missing teeth or a bite discrepancy, or they may pose an aesthetic issue.

 The upper teeth sit inside the lower teeth, which may cause tooth stratification and misaligned jaw growth.
 This can lead to asymmetric jaw growth and should be corrected as soon as it is recognized.
 Often a hyrax expansion appliance is used to correct this crossbite.

 The upper front teeth extend out over the lower front teeth, sometimes causing the lower front teeth to bite into the roof of the mouth.
 In cases that have a severe overbite, a bite plane is used as part of treatment.

 Proper chewing is impacted by this type of bite, in which the upper and lower front teeth do not overlap.
 Openbite may cause a number of unwanted habits, such as tongue thrusting.
 If a thumb or finger habit persists, we have an appliance that works beautifully to cease this habit.
 If the openbite is not caused by a habit, elastic wear during orthodontic treatment can often close it.

 An underbite is characterized by the lower jaw extending out, which causes the lower front teeth to sit in front of the upper front teeth.

 This type of problem is caused when the back bite does not fit and match appropriately, which may negatively impact jaw and proper dental function.

-A small percentage of the population have impacted permanent teeth.
+A small percentage of the population has impacted permanent teeth.
 Upper canine teeth are one of the most frequent teeth to become angulated and lodged in the bone.
-If these teeth are recognized early for their angulation, certain measures can be taken to aid in guiding them to their proper position.
+If angulation of these teeth is recognized early, certain measures can be taken to aid in guiding them to their proper position.
 Once they become lodged in the bone, an oral surgeon along with appliances will bring this tooth into the arch.